 Compared to the SB architecture, there are no significant differences in the service or management capabilities.
-However, for service provider operations staff, the MiVoice Business Multi Instance management interface is no longer available to manage the MiVoice Business instances.
-In the SB Virtual case, operations staff access the MiVoice Business Virtual instances directly for any configuration or customizations not handled by Oria.
+However, for service provider operations staff, the MiVoice Business Multi-Instance management interface is no longer available to manage the MiVoice Business instances.
+In the SB Virtual case, operations staff access the MiVoice Business Virtual instances directly for any configuration or customizations not handled by MiCloud Management Portal.

-The capacity and scaling of the architecture is discussed in the MiCloud Engineering Guidelines.
+The capacity and scaling of the architecture is discussed in the MiCloud Business Engineering Guidelines.

-Figure 8: SB Virtual architecture
+Comparing SB Virtual to SB Multi-Instance

-Table 9: Comparison: MiVoice Business Virtual vs. MiVoice Business MiVoice Multi Instance

-MIVOICE BUSINESS ON MIVOICE BUSINESS MULTI INSTANCE PLATFORM (ISS)

-MIVOICE BUSINESS VIRTUAL

-Capacity

-Lower capacity due to:

-- · the overhead of virtualization - the underlying specifications of the hardware

-Provides higher capacity for applications, with a comparable resource footprint

-Table 9: Comparison: MiVoice Business Virtual vs. MiVoice Business MiVoice Multi Instance

-MIVOICE BUSINESS VIRTUAL MIVOICE BUSINESS ON MIVOICE BUSINESS MULTI INSTANCE PLATFORM (ISS) Operational/ installation ease Much easier to install and maintain More hardware setup and maintenance Resource footprint Lower resource footprint for similar capacity Voice mail Number of internal voice mail boxes is restricted Cost Fewer physical servers needed No VMware software expense
+MiVoice Business Virtual MiVoice Business on MiVoice Business Multi Instance Platform (on ISS) Capacity Lower capacity due to: the overhead of virtualization the underlying specifications of the hardware Provides higher capacity for applications, with a comparable resource footprint Operational/ installation ease Much easier to install and maintain More hardware setup and maintenance Resource footprint Lower resource footprint for similar capacity

-MiCloud Business Virtual architectures

-MiCloud Business Virtual architectures are based on MiVoice Business Virtual and MiCollab Virtual, on a VMware infrastructure.
-In the SMB case, MiVoice Business Virtual and MiCollab Virtual are packaged together in one easy-to-install OVA.

-Small Medium Business Low-density (LD) UCC architecture
+MiVoice Business Virtual MiVoice Business on MiVoice Business Multi Instance Platform (on ISS) Voice mail Number of internal voice mail boxes is restricted Cost Fewer physical servers needed No VMware software expense

+Virtual: Small/Medium Business-Low Density (SMB-LD)